divvi-xyz/docs-v1/docs/protocol/frontends.md

 ## Request a referrer ID

-To receive divvi rewards in divvi V0, a frontend builder must register as a referrer by submitting a request to TODO.
+To receive divvi rewards in divvi V0, a frontend builder must register as a referrer by submitting a request using this [form](https://docs.google.com/forms/d/e/1FAIpQLScTXExYljGoWsw4-mMHf7nXUxXV6QSrXa5zUMPK2foUwpdwZQ/viewform).

 ## Start recording referrals